llvm/llvm-iwg/discourse_migration/userguide.md

 **TODO:** The documentation says tags can be used to achieve a similar outcome.
 However they don't say how to do that.

-### What are advantages of Discours over the current mailing lists?
+### What are advantages of Discourse over the current mailing lists?

 * Users can post to any category, also without being subscribed.
 * Full text search on the Web UI.
 * Sending/replying via the Web UI (email is still possible).
-* View entire thred on one page.
+* View entire thread on one page.
 * Categories are a more light-weight option to structure the discussions than creating new mailing lists.
 * Single sign on with GitHub.
 * User email addresses are kept private.

+### Why aren't we migrating to a hosted Mailman 3 instance instead?

+**TODO:** add rationale here

 ### I have another question not covered here.
 What should I do?